 Entries in the Fond du Lac County Fair are open to residents of Fond du Lac County.
 In addition, entries in the cattle, swine, and sheep departments are open to residents of adjoining counties that permit Fond du Lac County breeders to exhibit at their county fair.
 The Fond du Lac County Fair Board reserves the right to reject entries because of lack of space or for other reasons.
 Duplicate entries in the same Department, Division and Class Number are not allowed.

-All exhibits must be in place by Wednesday 12:00 Noon of entry day unless otherwise specified.
 All exhibits must remain in place until 6:00 p.m.
 Sunday of the Fair.